g-leech/argmin-gravitas/_posts/2025-06-29-rats-and-trads.markdown

 <div class="accordion">
 	<h3>pre-emption</h3>
 	<div>
 		The title of this post has little to do with the vulgar popular forms, slavish internet-addicted rationalism and idiotic internet-addicted "trads".
-I mean instead the thing which LW is an instance of, and an unusual modern science-inclusive subset of the liberal arts ideology.
+I mean instead the thing which Lesswrong is an <i>instance</i> of, and the unusual modern science-inclusive subset of the liberal arts ideology.
 	</div>
 </div>